bdwinter10/DS-Term2/README.md

 Project 1

+This program was an analysis of the characteristics of respondents from stack overflow

 Table of contents

-.Datasets
+•	Datasets
-.Jupyter notebook
+•	Jupyter notebook
-This program was an analysis of the characteristics of respondents from stack overflow